paugier/nbabel/py/vector.md

 ---

-### 2. A metaclass to define C `struct` like classes
+### 2. A metaclass to define C `struct`-like classes

 One needs to be able to disable dynamic features of Python for user-defined classes.
-We need to be able to declare a class to be immutable and that one can't dynamically add attributes to the instances.
-I think with need what I call a `NativeBag` (similar to a C `struct` but different enough not to be called `struct`).
-We can use a constructor to build them from a `dict` or a `class`.
+We need to be able to declare a class to be immutable and that one can't dynamically add attributes to the instances or change the class of the instance.
+I think we need what I call here a `NativeBag` (similar to a C `struct` but different enough not to be called "`struct`").
+There could be a constructor to build them from a `dict` or a standard `class`.

 ```python
 # from a dict